SOlaCoder005/coca-women-wellness/README.md

     - Akin to the icons on the ‘HOME’ page, when each icon is hovered over with the cursor, the icon turns to a light shade of blue.
 The hover function has been used to create a visual difference through user interaction.

-    - The icons’ colour change aims to communicate with the user that the icon provides an additional function (e.g. linking to another page).
+    - The icons’ colour change suggests that the icon provides an additional function (e.g. linking to another page).

 2. Banner videos